 Club members volunteer for various service projects including:

 Frazee House Resoration Project

 A long term project to restore the historic Betty and Gershom Frazee House at the intersection of Raritan Road and Terrill Road (area residents may recall the site as the home of the one-time Terry Lou Zoo).
 This is the club’s Centennial project, inspired by a directive of Rotary International in 2004.
 By restoring the house (detailed plans currently under deliberation), the club hopes to turn the house and adjacent one acre into a resource for the community and state, further distinguishing New Jersey as a key site in the American Revolutionary War.
 Progress to date includes the shoring and stabilization of the house.
+The Scotch Plains Community Garden was started on the property in June 2016 and is now in its second year.
 Website

 Luminaries have long been a popular holiday tradition in Fanwood and Scotch Plains.
 The club sells kits of candles and bags, making the display of luminaries convenient for thousands of townspeople by enabling them to purchase them at the Fanwood Public Works garage in December each year.
 Funds generated are a major source of the club’s ability to support community activities such as those described above.